 Apache Tomcat 9 is the latest version available for the installation of the Tomcat web server.
-Tomcat is an open-source web server for the Java-based applications developed by the Apache Foundation.
+Tomcat is an open-source web server for Java-based applications developed by the Apache Foundation.
 We use Tomcat for deploying Java Servlet and JSP applications.
 To know more about the Apache Tomcat visit apache official site http://tomcat.apache.org/.

 - shell access